-The Coast Guard is establishing a safety zone that will be enforced from 6 a.m. on April 16, 2010 through 6 p.m. on April 18, 2010.
-This safety zone is necessary to provide for the safety of the crews, spectators, participants, and other vessels and users of the waterway.
-Persons and vessels will be prohibited from entering into, transiting through, or anchoring with this safety zone unless authorized by the Captain of the Port, or his designated representative.
-This temporary safety zone will encompass the entire width of the Colorado River from Headgate Dam to 0.5 miles north of Blue Water Marina, Parker, Arizona.
-Before the effective period, the Coast Guard will publish a local notice to mariners (LNM).
+The Coast Guard is establishing a safety zone that will be enforced from 7 a.m. to 11 a.m. on June 1, 2010.
+The limits of the safety zone will include all waters of Copper Canyon extending from the surface to the river bottom, within 500 feet of the divers.
+The safety zone is necessary to provide for the safety of the crew, spectators, participants, and other vessels and users of the waterway.
+Persons and vessels are prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.